WoodstockCS/FirstHtml/README.md

 1. Replace the existing code with [the code here](https://raw.githubusercontent.com/WoodstockCS/Lightning/gh-pages/index.html), and commit the changes.
 1. Put the `index.html` file back into edit mode, and make it unique.
 Commit early and commit often!
 Your updated file must have:
    - instructions for how to interact with your lightning sketch (see the student examples on the Lightning repo)
-   - some interesting facts about lightning
    - unique text and background coloring
    - replacements for all the REPLACE ME text
-   - a total of at least three headlines
+   - add at least one new headline (other than h1)
    - at least one pair of paragraph tags
+   - at least one pair of strong or em tags in the paragraph text
+   - _DISTINGUISHED_:
+      - some interesting facts about lightning
       - at least one pair of list tags (you choose: ordered or unordered), having at least three list items
 1. Submit your assignment. ([How?
 Click here.](https://woodstockcs.github.io/HowToSubmit))